Sun for Ukraine

 DONATE materials for the construction of the power plant, such as new solar panels, but also functional older ones, batteries, or inverters.

-The cost of transportation is approximately 55,000 CZK for shipping 280 panels.
+The cost of transport is approximately CZK 55,000 for the delivery of 715 solar panels.

 SPREAD THE WORD